jgerman/advent_of_code_2022/README.md

 handled it easily.
 I made the window configureable from the start guessing that that'd be necessary in the second.
 I swear we had something extremely similar last year.

+## Day 7

+Another easy one and another one where a stack makes the solution pretty trivial.
+Rather than build out a tree I only handled directory changes (pushing new dirs on the stack with a uuid in case there were nested dirs... which there were), and file sizes.

+Maintaining a running list of directory sizes by looking at the current directory stack was trivial.

+Finding the space needed was just arithmetic given the sizes.